 Chapter Records ^TOP

 Your chapter should keep records of its membership and activities in a safe and secure location.
 Your chapter likely has an ongoing roster of its members.
-If it doesn't you should start keeping one.
+If it doesn't, you should start keeping one.
 You may also want to keep important documents, photos, and other materials that document the chapter's activities.
-While your chapter's secretary and historian may be in charge of keeping chapter records for the current year, the chapter will rely upon you to keep records over the long term.
+While your chapter's Secretary and Historian may be in charge of keeping chapter records for the current year, the chapter will rely upon you to keep records over the long term.
 When your term as faculty sponsor ends, you will want to pass along the chapter's records to your successor.

 Chapter Continuity ^TOP

 As student leaders graduate, you'll want to ensure that new leaders are elected to replace them.
-Especially if new leadership is elected in the spring, you may need to encourage the new leaders to jump start the chapter's activities in the fall.
+Especially if new leaders are elected in the spring, you may need to encourage the new leaders to jump start the chapter's activities in the fall.
 Some universities may require student organizations to register as official organizations each year to be eligible for funding.
 You'll want to make sure that students have completed any such registration so that your chapter remains in good graces with your institution.